multivendorx/catalogx/readme.txt

-Description
+== Description ==
-TRANSFORM YOUR WOOCOMMERCE STORE WITH OUR CATALOG MODE PLUGIN, FEATURING AN INTEGRATED INQUIRY SYSTEM FOR STREAMLINED QUOTE REQUESTS AND ADVANCED WHOLESALE/B2B PRICING MANAGEMENT.

-Elevate your WooCommerce Shop with Product Catalog Mode For WooCommerce and Integrated Inquiry button for an engaging catalog experience.
-Collect customer inquiries for each product effortlessly via email using dedicated custom inquiry forms.

-This plugin simplifies the quotation process, allowing customers to effortlessly request quotes directly from your site.
-It’s an ideal solution for wholesale and B2B operations, offering efficient management of wholesale and dynamic pricing rule.
-With its extensive customization options, you can tailor the shopping experience to meet your business needs.
+CatalogX is your all-in-one solution to elevate your WooCommerce store's functionality and enhance customer interactions.
+With six robust features designed to optimize your e-commerce experience, CatalogX is the ultimate tool for boosting sales and streamlining operations.

 = Features =

-Disable Purchase Options
+🚫 Disable Purchase Options
-Replace Add-to-Cart button with a Custom Button.
+🛒 Replace Add-to-Cart button with a Custom Button.
-Hide product prices.
+🔒 Hide product prices.
 📔 WooCommerce Catalog Mode
 💬 Product Inquiry
 📔 Hide Add to Cart